laneboysrc/rc-brake-lights/README.md

 Depending on your RC system, out of the box the light controller may operate in the wrong direction (forward and backward reversed).
 To change this, press and hold the setup button on the light controller for 3 seconds.
 The LEDs will start flashing quickly.

-Now move the throttle on the transmitter to the `forward` driving direction.
+Now move the throttle on the transmitter to the driving direction that would make the car move `forward`.
 When LEDs will go out and the light controller has now learned the correct direction of the throttle signal for `forward`.
 This setting is preserved, so you only have to do this once.

 ## Changing the ESC mode

 When it comes to brake function, ESC models behave differently.
-The light controller can be programmed for the specific behaviour of your ESC.
+The light controller can be programmed for the specific behavior of your ESC.

 To change the ESC mode, perform the following steps:
 Press and hold the setup button on the light controller.
 After 3 seconds, the LEDs will start to flash quickly.
 Press the setup button one more time.
 The light controller enters the ESC mode setting and flashes the current ESC mode number: